ckmahoney/raudio/README.md

 Some code herein writes to an `audio/music` directory.
 This is intended to be creative, original music!
 You already have the results of the included ambient music generator [here](audio/music) :)

-An example of how this can be used in the `Real World`,g Here's 4 hours of music synthesized with `raudio` circa May 2024
+An example of how this can be used in the `Real World`, Here's 4 hours of music synthesized with `raudio` circa May 2024

 https://www.youtube.com/watch?v=mFipUHqXrw0

+## License

+This repository is licensed under a custom license that encourages contribution and education

+Contributors who have made significant contributions by completing an approved GitHub issue or an approved independent pull request (PR) are granted additional ability to use the Software for commercial purposes.
+For more details, see the [LICENSE](LICENSE) file.

+Contributions are welcome and encouraged.

+Non-contributors are permitted to use and view the code for personal or educational purposes only.
+Modification, distribution, and commercial use are strictly prohibited for non-contributors.